Volunteer FAQ

 New volunteers have an experienced co-worker as a community friend, to whom they may turn with any problems or questions.

-After three months with us a meeting with your friend and those responsible for your household, work and foundation course tutor will discuss how you have settled-in and see if any changes are needed.
+After three months with us a meeting with your friend and those responsible for your household and work tutor will discuss how you have settled-in and see if any changes are needed.

 Habitual use of alcohol or drugs is not in harmony with our shared community life.